 Welcome!
 This is my academic website where you will find all topics related to my scientific activity.
-I am still in the process of updating it, so please forgive the small typos and absent info you may find.

 I do research on long-term environmental change, as I believe addressing longer time scales enable us to observe how the Earth System has dynamically change, leading us to establish baselines for current disturbances.
 Adding time and space to the study of environmental dynamics is possibly the most comprehensive manner to understand, predict and mitigate current Global Change.

 Thus, I pose myself questions linked to the relative roles of environmental disturbance – abrupt climate change, human activities and natural disturbances as fire – on Earth Systems processes and functionality.
 To see more on my publications, research and projects please click on the top page menu.
-You can also check out my cv (in Spanish!, soon in English) here.

 The main three aspects driving my research are: